RicardoGoncalves-CS/CSharpLearning/Week 1/README.md

 A Gherkin scenario is a structured way of describing the behaviour of a software system in plain language, using a specific syntax called the Gherkin language.
 Gherkin is a format for specifying software requirements, acceptance criteria, and automated tests.

 A Gherkin scenario is typically written in a Given-When-Then format and describes a specific behaviour or interaction of the system.
 The format is as follows:
--	Given: A set of preconditions or initial context that must be satisfied before the behaviour can occur.
+-	*Given*: A set of preconditions or initial context that must be satisfied before the behaviour can occur.
--	When: The action or event that triggers the behaviour of the system.
+-	*When*: The action or event that triggers the behaviour of the system.
--	Then: The expected outcome or result of the behaviour.
+-	*Then*: The expected outcome or result of the behaviour.

 Gherkin scenarios are often used to document requirements and acceptance criteria in a way that is easily understandable by both technical and non-technical stakeholders.